 It is a driver’s right to have a judge hear the case and make an impartial decision based upon the facts of the test refusal case.
 Only the judge will decide if the arresting officer or other police did everything properly under what the strict laws and guidelines are for giving DUI tests, and did the driver have a valid reason as to why they didn’t or were unable to take the breath test when asked to do so.
 It is important for any person currently fighting a charge for refusing to take the DUI tests to realize, that the police have a legal responsibility to ensure that when they ask a driver to take a breath test, that the person understands what they are required to do, and the consequences of what will happen for a test refusal if they do not comply.
 In the DUI or DWI cases when these rules & laws are not followed properly by police, such as if a driver did not fully understand how to follow the instructions of the tests, or the police did not explain properly or give the driver a reasonable opportunity to take the Breathalyzer test – then this information may become a valid and strong defense to use and fight and get out of the refusal charge in court.
 The DUI defense lawyers who will review arrest information online with us, have the expertise necessary for what to do for how to properly fight test refusal charges involving Breathalyzer or blood tests.
 They will have the experience and up to date knowledge of the current laws for refusing to take the DUI tests, and know exactly what to do for how to challenge the charges to win against this type of refusing the breath test offense.

-The Administrative Side of A Refusal DUI Case
+The Administrative Side of A Test Refusal DUI or DWI Case